-To paraphrase Dr. McCoy: "Damn it Jim, I'm an engineer/photographer, not an eye doctor!" ;-)
+To paraphrase Dr. McCoy from Star Trek: "Damn it Jim, I'm an engineer/photographer, not an eye doctor!" ;-)

 So while my layman's research/experience may be helpful/informative, please consult a medical professional for your personal situation.